 Programs are designed to be completed in four years.
-Attaining the Bachelor of Religious Education degree requires completion of the General Education Requirements (46 hours), the Bible/Theology Major, one additional major, and electives.
-Attaining the Bachelor of Science degree requires completion of the General Education Requirements (49 hours), the Bible/Theology Major, one additional major, and electives.
+Attaining the Bachelor of Science degree requires completion of the General Education Requirements, the Bible/Theology Major, one additional major (or a minor and 14 hours of Professional Studies), and electives.